btcpayserver/btcpayserver-doc/docs/ElectrumPersonalServer.md

 1. **If you do not use Tor**, EPS is accessible for Electrum Wallets via TCP port 50002.
 You need to open this port up fully at least to be available within your own network to any PC or Android device running Electrum Wallet, and turn on port forwarding.
 If you use Tor, you can skip this step.

 2. As EPS is for a single wallet (single user), you must specify the XPUB/YPUB/ZPUB of your wallet as an environment varable before you enable the EPS docker-fragment.
 In Electrum Wallet go to the "Wallet" menu then select "Information" to copy and paste yours.
-Set ENV variable for your wallet XPUB and enable the Docker Additional Fragment on your BTCPay node by running the following steps:
+Set ENV variable for your wallet XPUB and enable the Docker Additional Fragment on your BTCPay Server node by running the following steps:

 ``` bash
 export BTCPAYGEN_ADDITIONAL_FRAGMENTS="$BTCPAYGEN_ADDITIONAL_FRAGMENTS;opt-add-electrum-ps"